bakergg/REU-Showcase-2024/README.md

 ## Introduction
 This summer, I had the opportunity to contribute to the development of the [GCPDecompositions.jl](https://github.com/dahong67/GCPDecompositions.jl) package.
 This package is designed for performing Generalized CP (GCP) tensor decomposition, a powerful tool in multi-dimensional (tensor) data analysis.
 Check out the [original repository](https://github.com/dahong67/GCPDecompositions.jl) for more details.

+**This project has been a significant part of my learning journey, and I am excited to share this work with you.
+Thanks for visiting!** :)

 ![Department of Electrical and Computer Engineering](https://1000logos.net/wp-content/uploads/2022/07/University-of-Delaware-Seal-768x432.png)

 ## Abstract of Work